-Each Operational Primitive invocation needs a certain "information context" (e.g., Connection_Handle) for performing the specific action being requested of it.
-The required information context is described in this document by a listing of "qualifiers" on each invocation - in the style of function call arguments.
-No implementation specific is however implied in this notation.
+Each Operational Primitive invocation needs a certain "information context" (e.g., Connection_Handle) for performing the specific action being requested.
+The required information context is described in this document by a listing of "qualifiers" on each invocation, in the style of function call arguments.
+There is no specific implementation implied in this notation.
 The "qualifiers" of any Operational Primitive invocation specified in this document thus represent the mandatory information context that the Operational Primitive invocation MUST consider in performing the action.
 While the qualifiers are required, the method of realizing the qualifiers (passed synchronously with invocation, or retrieved from task context, or retrieved from shared memory etc.) is really up to the implementations.